 Frowning, Izuku hobbled over to the side of the ship, where he and the others could look slightly down at the docks.
 The side of the ship was only about two feet taller than the docks.

 There, a small, officious-looking man stood.
 He wore a redcoat with long lapels a white tricorn hat, and had around his neck an abacus on a string.
 A small, well-maintained goatee curled forward from his chest into a tiny swirl.
-In his hands, he held up a clipboard and pen, and he looked up at the newcomers like they were something someone had scrapped off their shoe.
+In his hands, he held up a clipboard and pen, and he looked up at the newcomers like they were something someone had scraped off their shoe.

 “In the name of Lord Victor, to use these docks, you need to pay.
 The toll is ten thousand belli or a thousand belli per head of your crew, whichever is more.
 You can also buy a year pass for a hundred thousand.
 To use our facilities beyond the docks, another two thousand belli is required from the ship as a whole,” the man shot off, his tone and the look in his eyes saying this was something he had done millions of times before.
 “Failure to comply will have your ship impounded or just pounded into flotsam by the cannons.”